hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 How to Add Data Elements
 ************************

-As you review the data sets and identify the fields that are required for your implementation, it is not uncommon to identify a data point you require that are not in one of the use cases or the HPXML standards as a whole.
-If this is the case, BPI WG-5 can assist in adding the new data element and in identifying how to incorporate them into the standard.
-In some cases this might include added new elements to the standard to account for data points that could be applicable across many jurisdictions.
-However, if the data point is truly unique to your program, WG-5 has also introduced "measure codes" that allow us to assign a code for a specific measure in a specific program.
-This created added flexibility without needing to modify the standards in all cases.
+As you review the data sets and identify the fields that are required for implementation, it is not uncommon to identify a data point you require that is not in one of the use cases or the HPXML standards as a whole.
+If this is the case, BPI WG-5 can assist in adding the new data element and in identifying how to incorporate it into the standard.
+In some cases this might include adding new elements to the standard to account for data points that could be applicable across many jurisdictions.
+However, if the data point is truly unique to your program, WG-5 has also introduced "measure codes" that allow a code to be assigned for a specific measure in a specific program.
+This creates added flexibility without needing to modify the standards in all cases.

 To submit a new data element for consideration, you can use the WG-5 github account.
 This way all members can see your recommendations and address them immediately.
 Follow the steps below to submit additional requests if needed:

 #.
-If you have not already, sign up for a user account on
+Sign up for a user account on
    `GitHub <https://github.com>`_.
 #.
 Go to the
    `HPXML GitHub issues page <https://github.com/hpxmlwg/hpxml/issues/>`_.
 #.
 Click "New Issue"
 #.
-Fill out the form to ask your question or make your request.
+Fill out the form to ask a question or make a request.
 No need to assign a person or milestone.
 #.
 Check the appropriate labels: probably "docs" and "enhancement" or "bug".
 #.
 Click "Submit New Issue".

-Once you have defined the use case you need for your jurisdiction and have identified all required fields, you are ready to proceed to the next step.
+Once you have defined the use case needed for your jurisdiction and have identified all required fields, you are ready to proceed to the next step.
 Remember, this can be an iterative process.
-It is good to do your due diligence in the planning process.
-However, even the best implementation plans will need to be modified as you get the program to market and start running a large number of homes through it.
+It is good to do due diligence in the planning process.
+However, even the best implementation plans will need to be modified as the program goes to market and a large number of homes start running through it.
 Make sure to schedule opportunities later in your implementation to check in on data requirements and adjust as needed.